Saudi Arabia scores huge World Cup upset by beating Lionel Messi's Argentina 2-1

 Saudi Arabia scored one of the biggest World Cup upsets ever by beating Lionel Messi's Argentina 2-1 on Tuesday.
 Messi's quest to win the one major title to elude him got off to a shocking start and brought back memories of Cameroon's 1-0 win over an Argentina team led by Diego Maradona in the opening game of the 1990 World Cup.

-Goals by Saleh Alshehri and Salem Aldawsari in a five-minute span in the second half gave the Saudis their greatest win ever.
-Messi rolled in a penalty to give Argentina a 10th-minute lead.
+Goals by Saleh Alshehri and Salem Aldawsari in a five-minute span in the second half gave the Saudis the win.
+Argentina took an early lead with a 10th-minute penalty by Messi.

-This also rivals shocking results such as Senegal beating then-titleholder France 1-0 in the 2002 tournament opener and the United States stunning England by the same score in 1950.
+The Argentina loss rivals other World Cup upsets like Senegal's 1-0 win over titleholder France 1-0 in the 2002 tournament opener and the United States beating England by the same score in 1950.

-The result broke Argentina's 36-match undefeated streak and stopped them from matching the previous international record of 37 games unbeaten held by Italy, Reuters reported.
+Argentina's 36-match unbeaten run ended at the Lusail Stadium in Messi's fifth -and likely last- World Cup.
+The result stopped them from matching the previous international record of 37 games unbeaten held by Italy, Reuters reported.

+The Paris Saint-Germain star shook hands with a Saudi coaching staff member after the final whistle and stood with his hands on his hips near the center circle, an all-too familiar scene for one of the best players ever who is yet to win the biggest prize in soccer.

+The unlikely victory was sealed by a somersault by Aldawsari, who brought down a high ball just inside the penalty area, turned one defender, jinked past another and drove a powerful shot past goalkeeper Emi Martinez, who got a hand on the ball but couldn't keep out of the net in the 53rd.

 for more features.